abdullahfallsover/youtube-dl/README.md

     --convert-subs FORMAT                Convert the subtitles to other format (currently supported: srt|ass|vtt|lrc)

+## Offline Mode Options:
+    --offline-download DIRPATH           Download playlist/video for offline
+                                         browsing to DIRPATH.
+Creates a
+                                         structured directory with videos,
+                                         thumbnails, and metadata.
+Supports
+                                         resuming: re-running with the same
+                                         directory will skip already downloaded
+                                         videos and add new ones.
+Compatible
+                                         with --playlist-start/--playlist-end
+                                         for partial downloads.
+    --offline-cli DIRPATH                Launch interactive CLI to browse offline-downloaded content at DIRPATH.
+                                         Accepts a single playlist directory or
+                                         a directory containing multiple
+                                         playlists.
+Use arrow keys or j/k to navigate, Enter to play, q to quit.

 # CONFIGURATION

 You can configure youtube-dl by placing any supported command line option to a configuration file.
 On Linux and macOS, the system wide configuration file is located at `/etc/youtube-dl.conf` and the user wide configuration file at `~/.config/youtube-dl/config`.
 On Windows, the user wide configuration file locations are `%APPDATA%\youtube-dl\config.txt` or `C:\Users\<user name>\youtube-dl.conf`.
 Note that by default configuration file may not exist so you may need to create it yourself.